romz-pl/cpp-btree/README.md

 ----

-To build and run the provided tests, however, you will need to install CMake, the Google C++ Test framework, and the Google flags package.
+To build and run the provided tests, however, you will need to install CMake.

-Download and install CMake from http://www.cmake.org

-Download and build the GoogleTest framework from http://code.google.com/p/googletest

-Download and install gflags from https://code.google.com/p/gflags

-export GTEST_ROOT=/path/for/gtest-x.y

-cmake . -Dbuild_tests=ON
+All other libraries are aded to the project.

+Run bash script ./build-all.sh to compile and run all tests